smercer10/vb2c/README.md

 ## Running Tests

-The project utilises the **GoogleTest** framework with **CTest**.
+The project utilises the GoogleTest framework with CTest.

-To execute the testcases, run the following command from the project root directory:
+To execute the testcases, run the following command from the project root:

 ```bash
   cmake --build build --target test